Orwell Park Mansion and Observatory

 Explore Scientific ED80 CF apochromatic refractor on HEQ5 mount with Atik One 6.0 camera.
 Image captured with RGB filters and cropped.
 Equipment controlled remotely via a Primaluce Lab Eagle 3.
 Software used: Sequence Generator Pro, Atik Dawn and Photoshop CC 2020.

+M51 with galaxies NGC5023 and NGC5229 visible towards the bottom right of the full image.
 Explore Scientific ED80 CF apochromatic refractor on HEQ5 mount with Atik One 6.0 camera.
 Image captured with luminance filter and cropped.
 Equipment controlled remotely via a Primaluce Lab Eagle 3.
 Software used: Sequence Generator Pro, Atik Dawn and Photoshop CC 2020.
-Galaxies NGC5023 and NGC5229 are visible towards the bottom right of the full image.

 William Optics Z61, ZWO ASI294MC Pro cooled camera.
 This was my first use of the newly-acquired camera.
 Camera settings: unity gain 120, temperature -15°C. Thirty-four 300 s exposure light frames, 25 flat frames, dark flats and dark frames.
 (Overall, 2 hours and 50 minutes worth of imaging, my longest session to date.)
 I was impressed with the performance of the new camera.